Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 Both neuropathy and nephropathy are usually only present in later stages of diabetes or in people with diabetes who haven’t been treating their disease.
 It’s unlikely that either of these are to blame if you don’t already have a diabetes diagnosis.

-What if I Sweat All the Time, Not Just While Eating?
+What if I’m Sweating All the Time, Not Just While Eating?

 If you struggle with excessive perspiration all the time, you might have a medical condition called hyperhidrosis.
 That’s just doctor jargon for excessive sweating.

 We get it.
-You just want to eat… without the extra sweat.
+You just want to eat—without the extra sweat and without having to constantly wonder “why do I sweat after eating.”
 That’s totally reasonable and possible.

 If certain foods trigger excessive sweating, it may be as simple as avoiding those foods when you can.
 You can also try replacing them with foods that reduce sweating.